stfc/docker-and-gh-actions-for-ml/docs/2-containerising-it.md

     ]
     ```

-There's quite a lot going on here, but the important bit is really line 13.
-That's the bit that installs Poetry.
-The rest is pretty much just there to make sure the environment is all set up correctly with the version of Poetry, folder to install Poetry into, curl is installed to retrieve the Poetry installation script, etc.
+There's quite a lot going on here, but the important bit is really line 3.
+That's the bit that installs uv by copying the `uv` and `uvx` binaries out of the official `ghcr.io/astral-sh/uv` image - much simpler than running an installer script.
+The rest is just there to make sure the environment is set up correctly: telling uv to compile bytecode and copy (rather than hardlink) files into the virtual environment, pointing it at `/app/.venv`, and adding that environment's `bin/` to the `PATH` so we can run installed commands directly.

-Now that we've got Poetry installed, we're ready to install all of our application dependencies:
+Now that we've got uv installed, we're ready to install all of our application dependencies:

 !!! example "Dockerfile"
-    ```dockerfile linenums="1" hl_lines="16"
+    ```dockerfile linenums="1" hl_lines="13"
     FROM python:3.11-slim

+    COPY --from=ghcr.io/astral-sh/uv:0.11.13 /uv /uvx /bin/

-    ENV \
+    ENV UV_COMPILE_BYTECODE=1 \
-        POETRY_VERSION="1.8.3" \
-        POETRY_VIRTUALENVS_IN_PROJECT=true \
-        POETRY_NO_INTERACTION=1 \
+        UV_LINK_MODE=copy \
-        VENV_PATH="/app/.venv"
+        UV_PROJECT_ENVIRONMENT="/app/.venv"

-    ENV PATH="$VENV_PATH/bin:/root/.local/bin:$PATH"
+    ENV PATH="/app/.venv/bin:$PATH"
-    RUN mkdir -p "$VENV_PATH"
     WORKDIR "/app"

-    RUN pip install pipx && pipx install poetry==$POETRY_VERSION

     COPY . .
-    RUN poetry install --only main
+    RUN uv sync --frozen --no-dev

     EXPOSE 8000